 When evaluating a CDP:

 - Be sure to step back from the hype to conduct a careful assessment of your organisation’s needs.
-Is a CDP truly the right solution for your use case, and if so, does it include all the capabilities you need?
+Is a CDP truly the right solution for your use case, and if so, which CDPs include all the capabilities you need?

 - Consider if you have the resources and experience to implement the solution.
 Do you have the right skill sets?
 Or will you utilise third-party technology and services?
 Keep in mind that many organisations struggle to realise the value of a CDP.